jnozzi/cocoadev.com/markdown/CocoaResources.md

 *http://cfnetwork.tasonline.com/

-A General/WikiWiki site dedicated to spreading the word about General/CFNetwork (General/CFSocket and General/CFStream) *Doesn't work for me.
+A WikiWiki site dedicated to spreading the word about CFNetwork (CFSocket and CFStream) *Doesn't work for me.
 The address doesn't resolve* "This Domain Name is up for sale so its a good bet the operation is defunct."

 *http://wodeveloper.com/search.html

-Search over the Omni mailing lists for General/MacOSX, EOF and General/WebObjects, all in one place.
+Search over the Omni mailing lists for MacOSX, EOF and WebObjects, all in one place.

 * http://www.mulle-kybernetik.com

 * http://www.echooo.com

-Home of some useful open source frameworks such as General/EDInternet or General/MulleCipher as well as the popular Optimizing Objective-C article series for.
+Home of some useful open source frameworks such as EDInternet or MulleCipher as well as the popular Optimizing Objective-C article series for.

 * http://www.mulle-kybernetik.com/forum/Optimization/phpBB2/